Understanding Cognitive Behavioral Therapy (CBT)

 Change Can Be Difficult

-CBT Is Very Structured
+CBT Is Highly Organized

-Progress Is Often Gradual
+Progress is Often Gradual

 When should a therapist opt for Cognitive Behavioural Therapy (CBT)?